Elections

 Where do I register to vote?

 You can register to vote at your local clerk's office, county clerk's office, or at any Secretary of State branch office.
-If you are registering less than 15 days before an Election, you must register to vote at your local clerk's office.
+On-line at Michigan Online Voter Registration (state.mi.us)

 When is the last day to register to vote by mail?